 Season chicken thighs with salt.

-Heat olive oil in large saute pan on medium high heat.
+Heat olive oil in large saute pan on medium high heat and add chicken.

 Combine maple syrup, soy, and apple cider vinegar in a small bowl and add to the pan and let it come to a boil.